8 Foods That Reduce Mucus, Phlegm and Snot

 How to Reduce Phlegm, Mucus and Snot

-However there are some simple tricks to reducing the internal build-up and congestion of phlegm and mucus: from stopping smoking, and exercising more, to simply including some of the following foodstuffs in your diet.
+However there are some other simple tricks to reducing the internal build-up and congestion of phlegm and mucus: from stopping smoking, and exercising more, to simply including some of the following foodstuffs in your diet.

 Pumpkin is something of a wonder food, bursting with beneficial amounts of Vitamins A, C and E, with calcium, copper, potassium and phosphorus.